 Indigenous to North America (as well as Europe and Asia), the wild habitat for horsetail plants extends from planting zones 4 to 9.
-They are extremely adaptable in terms of light levels, growing in full sun, deep shade, and everything in between.
-In terms of moisture levels in the soil, they prefer but do not depend on a soil that is at least moderately wet; they can even grow in shallow standing water.
+They're extremely adaptable in terms of light levels, growing in full sun, deep shade, and everything in between.
+In terms of moisture levels in the soil, they prefer (but don't depend on) a soil that's at least moderately wet; they can even grow in shallow standing water.

-Far from being fussy plants, you will probably find that your challenge with horsetails is not in growing them, but in containing them and keeping them from spreading to places where you do not want them to grow in your yard.
-Born colonizers, they have a strong proclivity to spread and form a monoculture.
-Warning: horsetail is not a plant for the feint of heart.
+Far from being fussy plants, you'll probably find that your challenge with horsetails isn't in growing them, but in containing them and keeping them from spreading to places where you don't want them to grow.
+Born colonizers, they have a strong tendency to spread and form a monoculture.
+That's why horsetail isn't for the feint of heart.

-Such talk often evokes the term, "invasive," but, technically, a species native to North America cannot be considered invasive in North America; that label is reserved for exotic (that is, alien, foreign) species that escape into the wild and begin to displace flora native to the region in question.
-It is more accurate -- in a North American context -- to describe horsetail plants as aggressive spreaders.
+Such talk often evokes the term, "invasive," but, technically, a species native to North America cannot be considered invasive in North America; that label is reserved for alien species that escape into the wild and begin to displace flora native to the region in question.
+It's more accurate (in a North American context) to describe horsetail plants as aggressive spreaders.

-Either way, unwanted horsetail colonies are very difficult to get rid of, so be careful before you decide to grow this plant.
-Eradication is difficult due to its ability to regenerate from the tiniest of rhizome fragments left behind in the ground -- not unlike the dreaded invasive, Japanese knotweed.
+Either way, unwanted horsetail colonies are difficult to get rid of, so be careful before you decide to grow this plant.
+Eradication is difficult due to its ability to grow back from the tiniest of rhizome fragments left behind in the ground, as with the dreaded invasive weed, Japanese knotweed (Polygonum cuspidatum).

-The main uses in landscaping for Equisetum hyemale are:
+The main uses in landscaping for Equisetum hyemale are as a:

-- As a plant to grow on wet ground, where most ornamental plants would not survive (for example, in a swale)
+- Plant to grow on wet ground, where most ornamental plants wouldn't survive (for example, in a swale)

-- As a vertical accent for a water feature
+- Vertical accent for a small water feature

-When using them in the latter capacity, consider growing horsetail plants in containers, to minimize the chance that they will spread (unless that is what you desire).
-If you will be using them as a ground cover and wish to confine them to a particular spot, you can try to contain them using the sort of barrier that you would employ for bamboo.
-Note, however, that such practices are not guaranteed to be successful in preventing the spread of horsetails.
+Consider growing horsetail plants in containers to minimize the chance of spreading (unless that's what you desire).
+If you'll be using them as a ground cover and wish to confine them to a particular spot, try to contain them using the sort of barrier that you'd use for bamboo (but there's no guarantee this will prevent the spread of horsetails).

-Speaking of weeds, the other kind of Equisetum that will be mentioned in this piece is field horsetail, also commonly called "corn horsetail" (Equisetum arvense).
-We can be comfortable categorizing this plant as a weed simply because it is every bit as aggressive a spreader as Equisetum hyemale, while lacking the redeeming aesthetic qualities of the latter (although it does have other uses: see below under Traditional Uses).
+Speaking of weeds, another kind of Equisetum is field horsetail, also commonly called "corn horsetail" (Equisetum arvense).
+We can be comfortable categorizing this plant as a weed simply because it's every bit as aggressive a spreader as Equisetum hyemale, while lacking the redeeming aesthetic qualities of the latter.

-There are two subgenera of Equisetum, namely, the Scouring Rushes (an example of which is the E. hyemalis that we have been discussing) and the true Horsetails (an example of which is E. arvense).
-UMM observes that it is simple to distinguish between the two, remarking that the true horsetails "have branches, in regular whorls, giving them a somewhat bushy look.
-Scouring Rushes lack branches."
+There are two subgenera of Equisetum, namely, the scouring rushes (an example of which is E. hyemalis) and the true horsetails (an example of which is E. arvense).
+Scouring rush is unbranched, whereas true horsetail bears many branches in a whorled pattern.
 Indeed, the branches of field horsetail give this weed the bushy appearance that invited comparisons to a horse's tail.
-But it is also reminiscent of the undersea denizen, maiden's hair plant (Chlorodesmis).
+But it's also reminiscent of the undersea plant, maiden's hair (Chlorodesmis).

-The landscaping at the author's childhood home is overrun with this rhizomatous perennial.
-It is quite possible that a rhizome of field horsetail was hidden in some loam or fill that had been brought onto the property decades ago, and that this was all the opening field horsetail needed to establish itself as a menace on the land.
+Many landscapes become overrun with this rhizomatous perennial.
+This often happens because a rhizome of field horsetail was hidden in some loam or fill that had been brought onto the property decades ago.

-Field horsetails will spread even under dry conditions (the land in the case just cited is quite dry).
-They lack the grace of rough horsetails, being shorter: At most, they will reach 20 inches in height, but you will often encounter specimens (stunted, perhaps, by the dryness of the earth in which they grow) that stand about 8 inches tall or less.
+Field horsetails will spread even under dry conditions.
+They lack the grace of rough horsetails, being shorter: At most, they will reach 20 inches in height, but you'll more typically find them (stunted, perhaps, by the dryness of the earth in which they grow) standing about 8 inches tall or less.
 Their color is also usually a shade of green lighter than that on E. hyemalis.